jessvan/Morgen/md/HP-HowTo.md

 What can be done about visual layouts in digital publications?
 The International Digital Publishing Forum (IDPF) is writing standards, however it is unclear whether these will be viable because the e-reader market is so varied in its adoption of standards.

 Some critics claim that ebook development is 15 years behind the web in terms of development and standards being adopted by ereaders.
 The web has developed faster, in part due to the adoption of common standards between major brosers like Safari, Chrome & Firefox.
-The variety and lower financial imperative to adhere to and develop standards in ereaders may mean visual publications in ePub format remain limited.
+The variety and lower financial imperative to adhere to and develop standards in ereaders may mean visual publications in epub format remain limited.

 With the rise of books online, like Ford's <a href="http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/">What is Code</a>, web might be a better format for arts publications than epub.